 Businesses that fine-tune their directory listings according to platform-specific effective methods receive an average of 347% more views than those with basic listings.
 Additionally, businesses with keyword-optimized descriptions see 158% higher click-through rates.

-Beyond these platform-specific techniques, several universal optimization strategies apply across most directories:
+Beyond these platform-specific techniques, several universal strategies apply across most directories:

 - Keyword optimization:

-Incorporate relevant local and industry keywords naturally in your business descriptions, but avoid keyword stuffing. - Category selection:
+Work relevant local and industry keywords naturally into your business descriptions, but avoid keyword stuffing. - Category selection:

 Choose the most specific primary category and relevant secondary categories. - Attribute application: